TALKS

 These are some examples of the topics on which I speak.

-Dying To Meet You
+Dying To Meet You: Preventing Euthanasia, Encouraging hope

 Learning from the Witness of Catholic Heroes who Resisted Nazi Euthanasia

 Before and during the Second World War, the Nazis performed eugenics and euthanasia.
 To some, these seemed like rational and scientific ways to reduce suffering.
 But there were always some courageous Catholics who saw this as an affront to the dignity of the human person.
 What were their arguments?
 How did they resist in an even more difficult climate than ours?
 Come listen to Amanda share some stories about her travels across Europe seeking historical role models who can inspire us in preventing euthanasia and encouraging hope today.
-There will also be time for a Q&A discussion with Amanda.

 Mercy from Age to Age: Pope Francis's Catechesis on Old Age

 During his pontificate, John Paul II devoted many of his Wednesday audiences to the topic of marriage, family, and sexuality, and these audiences have become known collectively as the "theology of the body."
-As for Pope Francis, he recently chose to dedicate an entire set of his Wednesday audiences to a "catechetical journey that seeks inspiration in the Word of God on the meaning and value of old age."
-Passionate about intergenerational solidarity, Pope Francis is convinced that the alliance between generations is the key to the rehumanization of society.
+As for Pope Francis, he chose to dedicate an entire set of his Wednesday audiences to a "catechetical journey that seeks inspiration in the Word of God on the meaning and value of old age."
+Passionate about intergenerational solidarity, Pope Francis was convinced that the alliance between generations is the key to the rehumanization of society.
 This talk will explore some highlights of the Pope's teaching on old age, why it matters, and what we stand to gain from it personally and practically.